Skip to content

 Charlotte Peverett is an experienced special education teacher and has worked in a range of regional and rural schools, in a variety of teaching and leadership roles.
 Her interest in early language development and literacy instruction has led to her undertaking a Masters project on how to best teach literacy to students with mild to moderate intellectual disabilities within a whole-school framework.

-Caitlin Stephenson
+Dr Caitlin Stephenson

 Caitlin Stephenson is an experienced speech-language pathologist (SLP) and has worked in a range of educational settings (mainstream, specialist, foundation to year 12), providing assessment of and intervention to students, capacity building for teachers, curriculum development, and co-delivery with teachers in the classroom.
-Her interest in early language and literacy instruction has led to her undertaking a PhD project mapping and defining the role of Australian SLPs in literacy.
+Her interest in early language and literacy instruction has led to her completing a PhD project mapping and defining the role of Australian SLPs in literacy.